ONEARMY/academy/docs/research/beyondplastic.md

 You can find all of the files and drawings for the moulds in our download kit.
 Feel free to use them, change them and develop them as much as you want.

-> Pro tip: if you want a more durable object, make the walls thicker.
+> Pro-tip: if you want a more durable object, make the walls thicker.
 If you want a lighter object, make the walls thinner 🤓

 Mould Specs: